5 Steps To Manage And Bring Down High Blood Pressure

 Perhaps the highest risk group are those with family members having high blood pressure as this condition is partly caused by hereditary and genetic issues.

-Smokers are also at risks as smoking constricts the blood vessels and as such is putting a strain on the blood circulatory system causing the rise in the pressure.
+Smokers are also at risks as smoking constricts the blood vessels.
+Since the blood vessels are constricted and narrowed, pressure builds up in the bloodstream and as such is putting a tremendous strain on the blood circulatory system.

-Pregnant women have a higher chance of getting high blood pressure, especially on the first pregnancy due to various biological and physiological factors.
-On the other hand, certain birth control pills can also lead to hypertension for some women as they may cause the narrowing of the blood vessels and thus the heart have to pump harder to force the blood through the constricted blood vessels.
+Expecting mother to be may have a higher chance of getting high blood pressure, especially so during the first pregnancy as a result of various biological and physiological changes.
+On the other hand, certain birth control pills can also lead to hypertension for some women as they may cause the narrowing of the blood vessels and thus the heart have to pump harder to push the blood through the narrowed blood vessels.

 The risk is also higher for people above the age of 35, especially so if these folks are leading a sedentary lifestyle or are obese.